akshan-main/akshan-main/README.md

 If you're interested in open source AI or decentralized AI, then we should definitely connect!

 If you're willing to help me gain access to some H100 instances, consider [sponsoring](https://github.com/sponsors/akshan-main)

-# Miscellaneous (for those who care)

-- Secured 172 in LSAT (best assessment for logical thinking skills and argumentative reasoning) {2024}
-- 323 in GRE (assessment for academic readiness for graduate level studies) {2024}
-- ~1300 elo on chess.com in rapid mode
-- Dual-N-Back best level: 7
-- Monkeytype: ~90 WPM with ~98% accuracy